i-kulgu/qb-policejob/README.md

 - Added vehicle livery menu
 - Added prices for police vehicles

+v1.3.2 :

+- Added new prop item for zipties
+- Fixed the rob player when cuffed from front
+- Added configurable cufftypes into config where you can choose from wether the player can move with that kind handcuffs or not

 v1.3.3
 - Fingerprint UI has been changed
 - Added evidence research option.
 Police can research filled evidence bags in lab and will see more info about the evidence